limpbiskuit/ruby-latte/README.md

 # Ruby Latte
 This is the Ruby Latte theme for VisualStudio Code.

-For now this extention only officially support Rust for syntax highlighting.
+For now this extention only officially support Python and Rust for syntax highlighting.

 ## Installation